-This could be a roof deck with a water feature in the summer; or a jacuzzi, or splashing around in a public pool in the winter.
+This could be a roof deck with a water feature in the summer; a jacuzzi, or splashing around in a public pool in the winter.
 It’s a calm and chill vibe if you’re just sitting around the poolside.
 If you’re truly diving in (pun intended) while wearing your bathing suit, that could be very attractive, right?
 Before you go, make sure your date is okay with it.
-It is also the best first date ideas.
+It is also the best first date idea.

 I know what’s on your mind… “Why would I go to a furniture store?” you might wonder.
 This isn’t just any furniture business, either.
 No one has ever sighed before announcing their intention to visit the famous Swedish furniture store.
 It also features a food court with some amazing cake; which is perfect after a long day of designing your dream place.